HasnanAsif/ccna-notes/1.0 Network Fundamentals/readme.md

 ## **1.8 Configure and verify IPv6 addressing and prefix**

 - Configure example
-  - ‘Interface GigabitEthernet 0/1’
+  - `interface GigabitEthernet 0/1`
-  - ‘ipv6 address 2001:db8:1::1/64
+  - `ipv6 address 2001:db8:1::1/64`
-  - ‘no shutdown’ (ensures interface is enabled if it is administratively down)
+  - `no shutdown` (ensures interface is enabled if it is administratively down)

 ## **1.9 Describe IPv6 address and types**